easifem/base/pages/Installation_Linux.md

 Before installation of easifem we should setup a simple working environment for the library.
 This means that we need to set some environment variables and install some packages.
 The procedure is given below.

+If you are not comfortable with setting up environment variables and installing packages on Linux then you should use python script which comes with the `easifemBase`.
+This will do most of the things automatically.

+However, if you like to see and set the available options by yourself then follow the following instruction.

 ### Install packages